 Flights arriving at EU airports | ✅ Covered |

-These laws also include airlines from Switzerland, Iceland, and Norway.
-This means when you travel with any airline to, within, or from Europe, you probably have these rights.
-It’s good to be aware of these laws – they exist to help you if problems occur with your flight.
-They ensure you’re not left on your own when your travel plans fall through.
+These regulations also cover airlines from Norway, Switzerland, and Iceland.
+This means if you’re flying with any airline within, to, or from Europe, you likely have these rights.
+It’s important to be aware of these laws – they’re in place to help you if issues arise with your flight.
+They ensure you’re not stranded when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Dan Air isn’t always responsible when flights are delayed or cancelled.
-Occasionally, events occur that the airline has no control over, like really bad weather or unexpected problems.
+Dan Air is not always responsible when flights are delayed or cancelled.
+Sometimes, situations arise that the airline has no control over, like severe weather conditions or unforeseen issues.

-For example, if there’s unexpected severe weather, an urgent situation at the airport, or a strike by air traffic controllers, Dan Air is not liable.
+For example, if there’s unexpected severe weather, an urgent situation at the airport, or a strike by air traffic controllers, Dan Air cannot be held accountable.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these things happen, you likely won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unexpected issues arise.
+When these things happen, you probably won’t get any compensation.
+The airline is not considered to be doing anything wrong when these unexpected issues come up.

 Recent Flight Delays and Cancellations